logo estivill sleep clinic

 Night terrors

 They consist of episodes of intense fear that begin with sudden crying or screaming, accompanied by an intense autonomic component with irregular heart rate, tachycardia, increased respiratory rate and excessive sweating.
-It can cause impulsive behavior, being able to get out of bed violently or agitatedly, affecting the level of consciousness and therefore without clear judgment in response to the dream images and with reactions that can harm the patient or third parties.
+This can cause impulsive behavior, getting out of bed violently or agitatedly, affecting the level of consciousness and therefore without clear judgment in response to the dream images and with reactions that can harm the patient or third parties.
 The duration can be more than 5 minutes and the attempt to calm the episodes can cause greater agitation.

 Nocturnal eating disorder during sleep